This website espouses a specific way of living called living intentionally. It teaches you how to be happy, healthy and wealthy.

 There are only 5-10 things to do in each sphere that greatly increases your chances in succeeding in that area of life.

 There are goals for each sphere.
-We say that this model teaches you how to be “happy, healthy and wealthy”.
+I say that this model teaches you how to be “happy, healthy and wealthy”.
 That’s a cute jingle, but the goals of the spheres are actually slightly different than that.
 They are:

 - Body: to be healthy,